sydlyn/RelationalAlgebraCompiler/README.md

 ### Usage

-Run the RACompiler command line interface:
+Run the RAC command line interface:

 ```shell
 rac [config-file] [-out] [-h]
 ```
 Positional Arguments:
-- `config-file`: If no config-file is provided, RACompiler will look for `.env` file in the project root: `RelationalAlgebraCompiler/.env`
+- `config-file`: If no config-file is provided, RAC will look for `.env` file in the project root: `RelationalAlgebraCompiler/.env`

 Options:
 - `-out`: Creates a CSV file of a saved result to the `out/` folder